ogabriel/setuper/README.md

 - `Pkg/Package packagename` - sets a package to be installed and managed
     - `--AUR/--aur` allows to specify the origin of the package
     - `--group` - group packages
+    - `--source=file` - this allows you to install a specific package in your config directories, like a `pkg.tar.zst` or `deb`, the file must be in the folder `packages/file`
 - `RemovePkg/RemovePackage packagename` - removes said package
 - `SystemdUnitSystemEnable unitname` - enables a systemd system unit
 - `SystemdUnitSystemMask unitname` - masks a systemd system unit